chipik/SAP_RECON/README.md

 Directory traversal allows to download any `zip` from SAP server.

-***This PoC doesn't provide RCE/user creation functionality.<br>This project is created only for educational purposes and cannot be used for law violation or personal gain.
+***This project is created only for educational purposes and cannot be used for law violation or personal gain.
 <br>The author of this project is not responsible for any possible harm caused by the materials of this project***

 Original finding: